usnistgov/RF_Sensor_Test_Harness/README.md

 *   Python server
 *   LabVIEW 2017 web server (Player)

-After a successful download and unzip of the package to a computer hosting LabVIEW 2017 and PXI;
-navigate to the folder ESC_TestHarness_master
+After successfully downloading and unzipping the package to a computer hosting LabVIEW 2017 and PXI, navigate to the folder ESC_TestHarness_master.

 To start the ESC Tester
 1) Locate and double click the “StartUp.bat” file located in the  “ESC_Test_Harness-master” folder